BYUCamachoLab/simphony/README.md

 Developed by [CamachoLab](https://camacholab.byu.edu/) at [Brigham Young University](https://www.byu.edu/).

+# About this branch

+Previous development branches required the component models (from which instances are created) to be instantiated first.
+This attempt tries to keep them as simple classes, removing the requirement to instantiate.
+It also tries to keep the s-parameters with the classes, without so many file i/o and parsing algorithms.

+# Description

 This package is still under development.
 It initially began as an extension to [SiEPIC-Tools](https://github.com/lukasc-ubc/SiEPIC-Tools), but was ported here once it became large enough to be considered its own stand-alone project.
 There